ConjurTech/slate/source/includes/_overview.html.md

 Switcheo Exchange provides a REST API and a WebSocket API, described below.

-If you have technical questions, you can ask them at our [slack channel](https://join.slack.com/t/switcheonetwork/shared_invite/enQtNDAyMTQ3Mzg3NjA1LTc0ODBlMWMxMjRkNTE5ZjkzN2VkNDNhYjQ2MjFlZTUwMzQ3NGMxYzZlODM5ZTAwZTcxMWM2YjA5MTAyN2FkYmI).

 ## REST API

 Switcheo offers both public and private REST APIs.

-There are two types of REST API endpoints:

-- Public Exchange APIs - these endpoints provide exchange history, statistics and other data and do not need to be authenticated
-- Private Trading APIs - these endpoints can be used to execute trades and must be authenticated

-All API requests and responses use the [JSON](https://www.json.org/) format.
+You may find out more information about it [here](#rest-api).

 ## WebSocket API